Wells Fargo uncovers up to 1.4 million more fake accounts

 Wells Fargo said it will now pay a total of $6.1 million to refund customers for unauthorized bank and credit card accounts, up from $3.3 million previously.

 The bank also promised to pay $910,000 to refund customers for the 528,000 potentially improper online bill pay enrollments.
+The review of online bill pay was required by the September 2016 settlement.

 Additionally, Wells Fargo has agreed to a $142 million national class action settlement to cover fake accounts that were opened back to 2002.
 That settlement received preliminary approval from a federal judge in July.